Personal

 Long-distance hiking (especially in mountains) and cycling are two of my favourite ways to spend free time — there is something about moving slowly through a large landscape on foot that clears the mind in a way not much else manages.
 I also enjoy cricket, badminton, table tennis and inline skating whenever time and circumstance permit.

 For films and series, I am drawn to adventure, fantasy, and sci-fi above all else.
-The Lord of the Rings trilogy is my benchmark — not for the battles, but for the world-building and the moral seriousness underneath it all.
-The German series Dark is probably my favourite TV series: genuinely mind-bending, and very on-brand for someone who thinks about spacetime for a living.
+The Lord of the Rings trilogy remains a benchmark for its world-building and moral seriousness.
+The German series Dark is probably my favourite TV series: genuinely mind-bending, and naturally appealing to someone who thinks about spacetime.
 Lost follows closely.
-In sci-fi, The Expanse is in a league of its own — hard physics, real consequences, no hand-waving.
+In sci-fi, The Expanse stands out for hard physics and real consequences.